Lazik/bottle-sqlalchemy/README.md

 ```

-It is up to you create engine and metadata, because SQLAlchemy has
+It is up to you to create the engine and the metadata, because SQLAlchemy has
 a lot of options to do it.
-The plugin just handle the SQLAlchemy
+The plugin just handles the SQLAlchemy
 session.